How to Train Your MAML to Excel in Few-Shot Classification: MAML for Few-Shot Classification

-MAML learns such an initialization $\vtheta$ using the few-shot tasks sampled from the base classes.
-Let us denote by $p(\sT)$ the distribution of tasks from the base classes, where each task is a pair of support and query sets $(\sS, \sQ)$, MAML aims to minimize the following meta-learning objective w.r.t. $\vtheta$:
+To learn the initialization $\vtheta$, MAML leverages the few-shot tasks sampled from the base classes.
+Let us denote by $p(\sT)$ the distribution of tasks from the base classes, where each task is a pair of support and query sets $(\sS, \sQ)$.
+MAML aims to minimize the following meta-training objective w.r.t. $\vtheta$:

-That is, MAML aims to find a shared $\vtheta$ among tasks, which, after the $M$-step inner loop optimization using $\sS$, can lead to a small classification loss on the query set $\sQ$.
-(We add the subscript $_\sS$ to $\vtheta'$ to indicate that $\vtheta'_\sS$ depends on $\sS$.)
-To optimize \autoref{eq:maml_obj}, MAML applies stochastic gradient descent (SGD) but at the task level; \ie, at every iteration it samples a task $\sT=(\sS,\sQ)$ and computes the gradient w.r.t. $\vtheta$:
+Namely, MAML aims to find a shared $\vtheta$ among tasks, which, after inner loop updates using $\sS$, can lead to a small loss on the query set $\sQ$.
+(We add the subscript $_\sS$ to $\vtheta'$ to show that $\vtheta'_\sS$ depends on $\sS$.)
+To optimize \autoref{eq:maml_obj}, MAML applies stochastic gradient descent (SGD) but at the task level.
+That is, at every iteration, MAML samples a task $\sT=(\sS,\sQ)$ and computes the meta-gradient w.r.t. $\vtheta$:

-In practice, one may sample a mini-batch of tasks and compute the mini-batch task gradient w.r.t. $\vtheta$ for learning $\vtheta$.
+In practice, one may sample a mini-batch of tasks and compute the mini-batch meta-gradient w.r.t. $\vtheta$ to optimize $\vtheta$.
 This SGD for $\vtheta$ is known as the \textbf{outer loop optimization} for MAML.
-It is worth noting that calculating the gradient in \autoref{eq:maml_obj_gradient} can be computation and memory heavy since it involves a gradient through a gradient (along the inner loop but in a backward order)~\cite{FinnAL17Model}.
-Thus in practice, it is common to apply the first-order approximation~\cite{FinnAL17Model,Nichol2018Reptile}, \ie, $\nabla_{\vtheta} \sL(\sQ, \vtheta')\approx \nabla_{\vtheta'} \sL(\sQ, \vtheta')$.
+It is worth noting that calculating the gradient in \autoref{eq:maml_obj_gradient} can impose considerable computational and memory burdens because it involves a gradient through a gradient (along the inner loop but in a backward order)~\citep{FinnAL17Model}.
+Thus in practice, it is common to apply the first-order approximation~\citep{FinnAL17Model,Nichol2018Reptile}, \ie, $\nabla_{\vtheta} \sL(\sQ, \vtheta'_{\sS})\approx \nabla_{\vtheta'_{\sS}} \sL(\sQ, \vtheta'_{\sS})$.